Mobile Menu

 There are three types of Disney resort hotels: value, moderate, and deluxe.
 Disney deluxe resorts offer convenient transportation options, luxurious amenities, but, of course, a higher price.
 The main perk to staying at a Disney hotel on the monorail is convenience.
 If you are a big fan of the Magic Kingdom and Epcot parks, staying here is your best bet.
 You can get there in just a few short minutes!

 Additionally, Disney Deluxe resorts have beautiful swimming pools for days you need to unwind and catch some rays.
 Though you can find pools at all of the Disney resorts, the Disney Deluxe pools are an experience within itself!
-The Polynesian Village Resort’s swimming pool especially stands out, as it fits the Polynesia theme so well.
+The Polynesian Village Resort’s swimming pool especially stands out, as it fits the theme so well.

 For more information on Disney Deluxe Resorts, check out our 9 Best and Worst Disney Deluxe Resorts!